In recovery, people often refer to avoiding addiction triggers. What are triggers, and why do they matter?

 What are common addiction triggers?

 Emotions: Both positive and negative emotions can be triggers for people in recovery.
 Why?
 For many of us, we masked our real emotions with our addiction of choice, and used substances or behaviors to cover them up whenever they would arise.
 This makes emotions, a natural aspect of human life, a trigger.

 People, Places, & Things: If you drank in a specific bar every night, walking back into that bar in recovery will set your brain up to anticipate a drink.
 The same is true for the people that we used drugs, drank, or practiced behaviors with, and things like drug paraphernalia or even an old journal.
 This is why in early recovery, it is often encouraged to evaluate relationships and ensure you can avoid risky situations and environments.

-Corissa, our Intake Coordinator, noted that along with drug paraphernalia, certain bands are triggering for her.
-She avoids listening to them in recovery, but “When they come on if someone else plays them, I can’t help but think of old times.“
+Our friend Corissa noted that along with drug paraphernalia, certain bands and musicians are triggering for her.
+She avoids listening to them in recovery, but says, “When they come on the radio or if someone else plays them, I can’t help but think of old times.“

 So how can you cope with addiction triggers?

 Addiction triggers sound scary.
 But understanding your triggers and finding healthy coping skills to manage your own emotions, instead of going back to your addiction, can be empowering.

 For people and places, avoidance is a common solution.
 If you know certain people or places are triggering for you, then try to avoid those people or places.
 For other triggers, like emotions, avoidance isn’t an option.
 This is where healthy coping skills are crucial.